styelz/php-modsec-logs-viewer/README.md

 - **Sortable columns**: Click any column header to sort.
 - **Live search**: Filter logs by hostname directly in the table header.
 - **Severity highlighting**: Severity levels are color-coded for quick scanning.
-- **Pastel rule ID colors**: Each unique rule ID is shown in a different pastel color.
+- **Pastel rule ID colors**: Each unique rule ID is shown in a consistent pastel color.
 - **Raw log modal**: Click a row to view the full raw log in a modal window.
 - **Responsive design** for desktop and mobile browsers.